 Homeschooling a child with ADHD can be both extremely rewarding and exhausting.
-Here is my list of tips and advice to make your homeschool journey easier on you and your child.
+Here is my list of tips and advice to make your homeschool journey easier for you and your child.

 1. Post a calendar.